metaplex-foundation/developer-hub/src/pages/bubblegum/index.md

 description: Provides a high-level overview of compressed NFTs.
 ---

 Bubblegum is the Metaplex Protocol program for creating and interacting with compressed NFTs (cNFTs) on Solana.
-Compressed NFTs make it possible to scale the creation of NFTs to new orders of magnitude by storing data on the ledger rather than via on-chain accounts. {% .lead %}
+Compressed NFTs make it possible to scale the creation of NFTs to new orders of magnitude by rethinking the way we store data on-chain. {% .lead %}

 {% quick-links %}